 Its findings also suggest that the average loan size taken out to consolidate debts is around £9,800.
 Steven Baillie, head of Sainsbury's Loans said: "Consolidating debts can make a big difference by making it easier to budget monthly outgoings.”

-on amounts of between £7,500 and £15,000 with a representative APR of Shopper Reward Loan 6.9%.
+Sainsbury’s offers a Shopper Reward Loan on amounts of between £7,500 and £15,000 with a representative APR of 6.9%.
 It comes with a £100 Sainsbury's gift card and double Nectar points on Sainsbury's shopping and fuel for two years, which the supermarket bank claims makes it potentially more competitive than its standard loan with a representative APR of 6.1%.

-is offering personal loans with a representative APR of just M&S 6.0%.
+Meanwhile, M&S is offering personal loans with a representative APR of just 6.0%.

 However, with credit card firms offering the longest 0% balance transfer deals ever, is a loan really a better way to consolidate your debts?